rapidoreach/ReactNativeSDK/README.md

 `$ cd ios && pod install && cd ..` # CocoaPods on iOS needs this extra step

+> This wrapper bundles RapidoReach Android SDK 1.0.2 (minSdk 23) and iOS SDK 1.0.6 (iOS 15.1+).
+> React Native tooling has been updated to React 19 / React Native 0.83.x for both the library and the example app.

 We are all set up!
 Now let's use the module.

 ## Usage